SadeghPM/gows/README.md

 make deps
 make run
 ```

+`production` mode keeps logs concise and avoids dumping sensitive ticket/secret details. `debug` mode enables verbose connection, validation, subscription, and delivery logs for troubleshooting.

+The Go server also exposes a minimal admin dashboard at `/admin`.
+It is protected with HTTP Basic Auth using `server.admin_username` and `server.admin_password`, or the fallback environment variables `GOWS_ADMIN_USERNAME` and `GOWS_ADMIN_PASSWORD`.

 > **Deployment Note:** If deploying to a production Linux server, run `make build-linux` to generate a compiled binary, or use `make install-ubuntu` to automatically install it as a systemd background service.